ramiromejias/DApp-ToDoList/README.md

 The proposed application is of the **ToDo List** style that will allow users to create tasks and complete them efficiently and securely through the Ethereum blockchain.

+## Documentation

 There is **documentation** that explains in detail how the entire development should be carried out in the style of a didactic proposal.
+The documentation is located in the **docs directory** of this repository.

 ## Requirements